kentcdodds/react-ava-workshop/INSTRUCTIONS.md

   ✔ store › Customers › customers should start with empty ✔ store › Customers › setting customers and getting them ✔ store › Customers › subscribing to the store
-Warning: Each child in an array or iterator should have a unique "key" prop.
-Check the render method of `ListOfCustomers`.
-See https://fb.me/react-warning-keys for more information.
   ✔ components › Toggle › toggle--off class applied by default
   ✔ components › Toggle › toggle--on class applied when initialToggledOn specified to true
   ✔ components › Toggle › invokes the onToggle prop when clicked